 Depending on the labor efficiency unique to each grower, there may be enough marketable product in the field to justify returning to harvest one more time, turning what would have been a loss into the potential for profit.
 Measuring that potential can help you in making this management decision.
 Making this measurement is much like determining harvest potential, but at the end of the season, and it only takes a few simple steps.
 This protocol is suitable for hand-harvested cucumber, tomato, bell pepper, squash, sweetpotato, watermelon, cantaloupe, green bean, eggplant, sweet corn, cabbage, and lettuce.
 It could be suitable for other crops as well.

-- Note the row spacing and the acreage in the field (Figure 3).
+- Calculations for determining the estimated volume of available marketable and edible produce in the field are found below.
+Note the row spacing and the acreage in the field (Figure 3).
 This information is critical for calculating potential yield with this method.
 In addition, gather flags, a measuring tape, harvest containers, and a weighing scale.
 This is all the equipment you will need.

 - Mark three sample rows for a 10-acre field.
 Flags can be used for marking, but other techniques would also work well (Figure 4).
 The sample row locations in the field should be randomly chosen in areas of the field that seem representative of field conditions.
 Sections of rows should be marked A, B, and C, for example, to a known length.
 Fifty feet works well with fruiting crops; 25 feet or less can be used if sampling speed is more critical than the accuracy of the estimate.
 Depending on the crop, one person should be able to make this assessment in 3 hours or less.
 Three rows are ideal for sampling in order to account for differences in field conditions and harvesting techniques used by farm personnel.